Anyline/anyline-ocr-react-native-module/README.md

 }
 ```
 #### iOS
-Disable bitcode in your project

 ##### Podfile
 - Copy the [Podfile](https://github.com/Anyline/anyline-ocr-react-native-module/tree/master/example/Anyline/ios/Podfile)
 from our example Project to your native iOS root folder.
-- Change the target of the Podfile to your project name.
+- Change the target and project of the Podfile to your project name.
 - ```pod update```

 ##### Permissions